aa6my/Craftsman/README.md

 ### Running migrations

-Running Migrations respect Codeigniter standards.
+Running Migrations respecting the Codeigniter standards.
 Here's a list of posible options.
 <!---
 #### Current (Currently not working properly)